rubenpozzi97/UML-fit/README.md

 <a name="createDatasets"/>

 ## Create datasets
-If needed, change the [location of the ntuples](createDataset.cc#L42-L55), which need to be produced with the code in the [B0KstMuMuNtuple repository](https://github.com/CMSKStarMuMu/B0KstMuMuNtuple).
+If needed, change the [location of the ntuples](createDataset.cc#L55-L62), which need to be produced with the code in the [B0KstMuMuNtuple repository](https://github.com/CMSKStarMuMu/B0KstMuMuNtuple).
-Then produce files with the needed datasets, that is, correctly and wrongly tagged reco'ed events from the MC.
-The datasets will contain the following variables: ctK, ctL, phi, mass, rand.
-Rand is a random variable uniformly generated between 0 and 1, to be used to select a given statistics from the MC sample.
+Then, you can produce the files which will contain the needed datasets, that is, correctly and wrongly tagged reco'ed events from the MC.
+The datasets will include the following variables: ctK, ctL, phi, mass, rand. rand is a random variable uniformly generated between 0 and 1, to be used to select a given statistics from the MC sample.
 Example on how to run for 2017 ntuples:
 ```sh
 root -q -b 'createDataset.cc(7)'